spisakt/pTFCE/index.md

-# pTFCE: probabilistic Treshold-free Cluster Enhancement
+# Probabilistic Treshold-free Cluster Enhancement

 Welcome to the wiki pages of pTFCE!